Souvik2215151029/Brain_Tumor_Detection/README.md

-# Brain Tumor Multi-Class Classification using PyTorch
+# Brain Tumor Multi-Class Classification

 This project is a deep learning solution for classifying brain MRI images into four categories: **Glioma Tumor**, **Meningioma Tumor**, **Pituitary Tumor**, and **Healthy (No Tumor)**.